 - 1. Calmly and quietly seek shelter under desks, tables, or benches.
-If possible cover head with coat or other clothing to protect from falling objects. - 2.
+If possible, cover your head with a coat or other clothing to protect from falling objects. - 2.
 If no shelter is available, get inside a doorway or crouch against an interior wall away from windows and glass. - 3.
 Open doors. - 4.
-Take attendance and display appropriate indicator card. - Stay put until given further instructions by administration or emergency personal.
+Take attendance and display appropriate indicator card. - 5.
+Stay put until given further instructions by administration or emergency personnel.